-Policy makers face a challenge to provide health benefits package policies addressing health equity, provide necessary health services and prevent the public from unnecessary treatment expenditure.
-A significant purpose of undertaking ethical evaluation while designing health benefits packages is to get a comprehensive knowledge about its objectives.
+Policy makers face a challenge in providing health benefits package policies that address health equity, provide necessary health services, and prevent the public from unnecessary treatment expenditures.
+A major purpose of undertaking an ethical evaluation while designing health benefits packages is to acquire comprehensive knowledge about its objectives.
 A strong set of objectives provides a solid foundation for policy-based decision-making in healthcare.
-Thus core ethical elements of a health benefits package may include setting goals and criteria; implementing general criteria and defining methods for appraisal; choosing shape of health benefits package and selecting areas for further evaluation; collating existing evidence and collecting new evidence; undertaking appraisals and budget impact evaluation; deliberations around appraisals and evidence; making recommendations and taking decisions; transforming decisions into resource allotment and use; managing and applying health benefits package; reviewing, learning and revising.
-As some countries may design health benefits package considering health equity identical to providing human rights, in contrast other countries may prefer priority treatment based on treatment for specific diseases, or patient population.
-Primary goal of policy-making is to cover health costs and prevent healthcare-related expenditure.
-Health benefits package is considered as an instrument to upgrade healthcare infrastructure and facilities, frame better policies to have financial security and a transparent sustainable strategy.
-Thus, it is important to implement fair processes in health benefits package, to have equitable participation, equal representation and inclusion addressing the needs of all patient populations.
-For example, the South African National Health Insurance Scheme outlined in the report (2015) explains reasons for health system failures, funding strategies, unfair allotment of health staff, discrimination based on race and social status.
+Thus, core ethical elements of a health benefits package may include setting goals and criteria; implementing general criteria and defining methods for the appraisal; choosing the shape of the health benefits package and selecting areas for further evaluation; collating existing evidence and collecting new evidence; undertaking appraisals and budget impact evaluation; deliberating on appraisals and evidence; making recommendations and decisions; transforming decisions into resource allotment and use; managing and applying health benefits packages; and reviewing, learning and revising.
+While some countries may design a health benefits package considering that health equity is identical to providing human rights, other countries may prefer providing priority treatment based on specific diseases or patient populations.
+A primary goal of policy-making is to cover health costs and prevent healthcare-related expenditures.
+A health benefits package is considered an instrument to upgrade healthcare infrastructure and facilities and to frame better policies for financial security and a transparent, sustainable strategy.
+Thus, it is important to implement fair processes in health benefits packages, to have equitable participation, equal representation, and inclusion addressing the needs of all patient populations.
+For example, the South African National Health Insurance Scheme outlined in the report (2015) explains the reasons for health system failures, including funding strategies, the unfair allotment of health staff, and discrimination based on race and social status.

-Rights in Priority setting
+Rights in Priority Setting

-Decision-makers have a tough task to make health packages transparent, fair, equitable and cost-effective, taking care of the needs and demands of the various stakeholders and patient groups.
-It is important for policy-makers to determine whether implementing or removing a certain policy may impact or conflict with the patient’s right to health.
-Such conflicts commonly emerge in situations when patients do not have the right to access certain therapies, medicines, treatments, or healthcare benefits which is a fundamental component of Universal Health Coverage.
-Patients have the right to take legal course of action, seek legal assistance from the court of law and contest to receive the right to health via legal court (Glassman et al., 2017).
+Decision-makers have a tough task in making health packages transparent, fair, equitable, and cost effective as well as in taking care of the needs and demands of the various stakeholders and patient groups.
+It is important for policy makers to determine whether implementing or removing a certain policy may impact or conflict with a patient’s right to health.
+Such conflicts commonly emerge in situations when patients do not have the right to access certain therapies, medicines, treatments, or healthcare benefits, which is a fundamental component of UHC.
+Patients have the right to take legal action, seek legal assistance from a court of law, and contest treatment rulings to receive the right to health via the law (Glassman et al., 2017).

-Right to health is not generally embedded in regional or national constitutions besides a few exceptions (like Brazil, Colombia, Latvia, Kenya, South Africa).
-However, the right to health is embodied in international laws as outlined below.
+The right to health is not generally embedded in regional or national constitutions, with a few exceptions (e.g., Brazil, Colombia, Latvia, Kenya, and South Africa).
+However, the right to health is embodied in international law as outlined below.

-Universal Declaration of Human Rights (Article 25) - Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including medical care and necessary social services.
-(United Nations, 1948, art.
-25)
+Universal Declaration of Human Rights (Article 25) – All people have the right to a standard of living adequate for their health and well-being and that of their families, including medical care and necessary social services (United Nations, 1948, art.
+25).

-The International Covenant on Economic, Social and Cultural Rights Article 12 recognizes the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.
-(UN General Assembly, 1966, art.
-12)
+The International Covenant on Economic, Social and Cultural Rights Article 12 recognizes the right of everyone to enjoy the highest attainable standard of physical and mental health (UN General Assembly, 1966, art.
+12).

 The International Covenant on Economic, Social and Cultural Rights (General Comment 14) explains the three right-to-health obligations of states: to respect, to protect, and to fulfill.

-World Health Organization Constitution Preamble - The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being.
-(WHO, 1946)
+World Health Organization Constitution Preamble - The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being (WHO, 1946).